-Prenatal misdiagnosis refers to identifiable birth defects or genetic diseases during a woman’s pregnancy which are not diagnosed due to healthcare provider negligence.
+Prenatal misdiagnosis refers to identifiable birth or genetic diseases during a woman’s pregnancy which are not diagnosed due to healthcare provider negligence.
 This failure deprives the parents of an opportunity to choose whether or not to continue the pregnancy and/or whether to conceive in the future.
 If a healthcare provider’s negligence is the cause of a birth defect or genetic disease not being discovered during pregnancy, in some states including New Jersey, a wrongful birth claim can be made.

 Obstetricians are required to inform a pregnant woman of available prenatal screening blood tests which include:

 - Sickle Cell Disease (if of African American descent)